TABLE OF CONTENTS

 3.2 the division of property of the spouses

 The division of the spouses’ property depends on the matrimonial property regime, which may be established by law or by contract.
 In the absence of a marriage contract, the property of the spouses is covered by the statutory property regime.
-Matrimonial property regimes are governed by Chapter VI of Part III of Book Three of the Civil Code (Civilinis kodeksas).
+Matrimonial property regimes are governed by Chapter VI of Part 3 of Book III of the Lithuanian Civil Code.